Gunmen injure Mexico City police chief; deaths reported

 The police said in a statement that gunmen armed with .50 caliber sniper rifles and grenades exchanged fire with the chief’s security detail.
 The statement said two police were wounded.
 Harfuch was hospitalized in stable condition, it said.

 The attack occurred around 6:30 a.m. on Mexico City’s grand boulevard Paseo de la Reforma in an area of large homes surrounded by walls and foreign embassies.
+Photographs from the scene showed a bullet-riddled black SUV.

 There was no immediate word on motive or the identity of the attackers, but a number of organized crime groups operate in the city.